treehouse/installation-guides/README.md

 # Treehouse Installation Guides
 This repository contains installation guides for common tools and software used for mobile and web application development.
-We host these guides publically at [http://treehouse.github.io/installation-guides/](http://treehouse.github.io/installation-guides/)
+We host these guides publicly at [http://treehouse.github.io/installation-guides/](http://treehouse.github.io/installation-guides/)

 ## Contributing
 We encourage corrections, additions and other involvement in this project.
 Feel free to fork and post pull requests.